Apply for exchange studies

 after returning to Malmö, participate in different information meetings about exchange studies to share experiences

-be a student at either undergraduate or postgraduate level
+be a student at either undergraduate or graduate level

 for exchange studies within Erasmus+, special requirements apply in connection with the application for Erasmus+ scholarship for exchange studies